-Find scholarly articles cited in policy using DOIs and by institutional affiliation
+Find policy citations for scholarly articles cited in policy using DOIs and other unique identifiers and by institutional affiliation

 Use the search box to find results by typing your organization’s name, journal title, funder, or publisher.